erwanlemerrer/rennes-survival-guide/README.md

 ## Must see

 ### Music
-  - The rockiest place around: the [Mondo Bizzaro](https://mondobizarro.fr/) (you will have to take a bus).
   - Indie concerts @ le Marquis de Sade, Alex Tavern or le Ty Anna.
   - "Discothèques"/clubs are the level of those in France: you dance on records; so do not wait for Berlin style venues.
   - For "real" clubbing, best is arguably the [1988](https://www.1988liveclub.com/), if a DJ is scheduled.
 Sometimes at [Ubu](https://fr-fr.facebook.com/UbuClubRennes/) as well.